outerbounds/terraform-aws-metaflow/modules/ui/README.md

 Metaflow operational UI.
 This module deploys the UI as a set of Fargate tasks.
 It connects to an existing RDS instance, that can be created by Metaflow [`datastore`](../datastore) module.

 The services are deployed behind an AWS ALB, and the module will output the ALB DNS name.
-Note that the UI is deployed with no auth by default, you can limit the users by IP by using `ui_cidr_allow_list` parameter.
+This module only comes with rudimentary IP-based auth: only users with IPs matching `ui_allow_list` will be able to access the UI.

 <!-- BEGIN_TF_DOCS -->
 ## Inputs